Spring Cloud Basics

 Spring dues its lightweight and embedded functionalities are used for making complex java applications.
 We can definitely use spring over the model where we want our business logic to be separated with certain concerns such as logging, security, etc.

 If we have lots of components over our application and we need to wind up them together spring can be a wise choice for developers.
-Even it comes out with lots of templates that are well integrated and can be used for well functioning. example being JDBC template used for connection with JDBC drivers.
+Even it comes out with lots of templates that are well-integrated and can be used for well functioning. example being the JDBC template used for connection with JDBC drivers.
 It supports transactions and we can also maintain the life cycle of an application with the help of spring.

 As a programmer, someone having good knowledge over Java and object-oriented programming will found spring easy to learn and implement.